 What about coverage for theft, loss, or damage to my electronic equipment?
 I considered dozens of policies from many different providers, all of which had very high premiums for six months.
 For each, I read the fine print until I was cross-eyed.
 In every case, reimbursement for electronic items was limited to $500, and then only if I could produce original receipts for the equipment.
 Since my clothes, toiletries, and luggage were worth very little, I decided to take my chances on the potential theft of my equipment, however I did decide that medical evacuation insurance would be an absolute necessity, and I chose MedJet because it was the only company that let me choose which hospital I wished to be evacuated to in the event of an injury or serious illness.

 For instance, if I had been injured while on safari in Tanzania, the hospital of choice would likely be Nairobi, Kenya, or Cape Town, South Africa.
 With MedJet, I could demand to be taken to the Mayo Clinic in Minnesota.
-Travelers who will be out of the country for less than 90 consecutive days can purchase an annual policy priced at $250 for individuals and $385 for families.
-Those traveling long term will need to purchase one of three expatriate policies, priced according to the length of time out of the country and ranging from $420 to $655 for individuals or from $535 to $975 for families.
+Travelers who will be out of the country for less than 90 consecutive days can purchase an annual policy for individuals or families.
+Those traveling long term will need to purchase one of three expatriate policies, priced according to the length of time out of the country.

 If I were leaving again today, I would do exactly the same thing.
 Nothing bad happened during my trip.
 I didn’t get sick in any third-world country, despite eating constantly from street vendors.
 I wasn’t robbed or even vaguely threatened, though I walked all over unfamiliar cities.
 And I now know that there are decent medical services available in many areas of the world.
 Whether or not to buy insurance, and to what level of coverage, is an issue that everyone must decide for themselves, but at the very least, I advise purchasing medical evacuation service.